 4. How can I target the right audience with my ads?

-Utilize Facebook’s targeting options to focus on demographics such as age, gender, and location, as well as interests related to fitness, health, and wellness.
-This ensures your ads reach individuals most likely to be interested in your services.
+Use Facebook’s targeting options to target demographics such as age, gender, location, and interests related to fitness, health, and wellness.
+This will ensure that your ads reach individuals most likely to be interested in your services.

 5. What budget should I allocate for Facebook Ads?

-Start with a modest daily budget, such as $5 to $15, to test ad performance.
+To test ad performance, start with a modest daily budget, such as $5 to $15.
 Monitor results and adjust spending based on the effectiveness of your campaigns.